Hungary asylum policies 'failed' to fulfill EU obligations | DW | 17.12.2020

 Collision course with EU

-Orban's government The Hungarian government has regularly clashed with other EU-member states over its treatment of refugees as well as rule of law violations.
+Orban's government has regularly clashed with other EU member states over its treatment of refugees as well as rule of law violations.

 Hungary has led the charge among Eastern European countries in refusing to take in their share of refugees under an EU-wide resettlement program to ease the burden on Italy and Greece.